Film Friendly Texas Highlights

 Photo: Rachel Whyte / HGTV

-- In 2017, FIXER UPPER’s Magnolia Market attracted an average of more than 30,000 visitors a week.
-That’s 1.6 million visitors per year, including four chartered buses carrying tourists from New York to Waco.
+- In 2017, Fixer Upper’s Magnolia Market at the Silos attracted an average of more than 30,000 visitors a week.
+That’s 1.6 million visitors per year, which is more than the Alamo, one of Texas’s best known tourism attractions.

-- Visitors to attractions across the city of Waco are estimated at 2.6 million in 2017, four times what they were in 2015, which was prior to Magnolia Market at the Silos opening.
+- Visitors to attractions across the city of Waco were estimated at 2.6 million in 2017, four times what they were in 2015, which was prior to Magnolia Market at the Silos opening.

-- Clint Harp, a furniture craftsman featured on the show and owner of Harp Design Co., now has his own TV series set called WOOD WORK.
+- Clint Harp, a furniture craftsman featured on the show and owner of Harp Design Co., has his own TV series set called Wood Work.
 The show is also set in Waco.